 Shockwave therapy machines can be used to treat many different types of soft tissue injuries all over the body, including those that are caused by acute or chronic pain.

-ESWT is Commonly Used for the Following Treatable Conditions:
+Extracorporeal Shock Wave Therapy is Commonly Used for the Following Treatment Conditions:

 The treatments are also cost effective because there’s no lengthy recovery time or hospital stays.